shopware/shopware/src/Docs/Resources/current/4-how-to/330-storefront-assets.md

 For CSS and Javascript things are a bit different.
 CSS and SCSS is handled by a PHP SASS compiler.

-Javascript can't be compiled by PHP so [webpack](https://webpack.js.org/) is used for compilation.
+JavaScript can't be compiled by PHP so [webpack](https://webpack.js.org/) is used for compilation.
-This also means that you have to ship your plugin with the javascript already build.
+This also means that you have to ship your plugin with the JavaScript already build.

 If you don't want to create a custom webpack configuration, you can use the Shopware webpack build configuration.
 In order to do that, you have to define an entry-point, so webpack knows where to get started.